The Saturday Evening Post, July 7, 1923

 bring off a snifter: The apparent sense of snifter as “something good” has not so far been found in conventional or slang dictionaries; it seems likely to be Wodehouse’s nonce variant of “nifty.”
 Most commonly snifter is a small drink of liquor (e.g. “the hour of the morning snifter” at the Drones Club in “Fate” [1936]), or the pear-shaped drinking glass with a large bowl, a narrow top opening, and a short stem, used to concentrate the aroma of brandy or liqueurs.

-Hell!: In the British version of this story, Chester’s first oath is rendered here by a long series of exclamation points separated by spaces, rather than by any explicit word.
+Hell!: In the British magazine version of this story and in both book collections, Chester’s first oath is rendered here by a long series of exclamation points separated by spaces, rather than by any explicit word.
 The second oath is rendered identically in both magazine versions with dashes and exclamations.
 The third is much different in Strand, merely four repetitions of “***!!!” with a space between each group.

 all his music still within him: An echo of Oliver Wendell Holmes’s poem “The Voiceless” (from Songs in Many Keys, 1849–1861):